From Response to Resilience: How will we advance equitable well-being together?

 Our lives have changed dramatically since the January 2020 partner convening.
 The COVID-19 pandemic, the murders of George Floyd, Breonna Taylor, and Ahmaud Arbery and too many others, have exposed the profound inequities woven into our community systems and social safety net.
 These same crises have also revealed our interdependence and ability to come together, as a community, to support each other while we demand justice.

-Our virtual convening on August 5 and 6 will offer us the chance to:
+Our virtual convening on August 5 and 6 gave us a chance to:

 – Reflect on the recent months, in both the pain and the possibility.